runderwood/vfr/README.md

 can be styled programmatically using Lua.
 Definitely a work in progress (resumed after a year or so of idling).

+##Requirements
+To build vfr, you need the following dev packages:
+- Cairo
+- Lua-5.1
+- OGR/GDAL

 ##Usage
     vfr: the command line vector feature renderer